 Make the setup process as seamless as possible, connecting your product and GoCardless should be seamless and require as fewer steps as possible.
 At this point you should explain clearly what is happening and reassure your users.

 Once the integration is set up, your user might need to verify their GoCardless account, you can check whether this is required through the API, and direct the user to our onboarding flow if needed.
 Ask them to verify in a way that is noticeable and feels important to them, they won’t receive payouts if they don’t.

 The next step for your user is to request a customer to complete a Direct Debit mandate so they can take payments from them.
 You should do this when they are onboarding a new customer, as that is the step where the user and their customer are thinking about payment settings.

 Another area where you should consider is allowing your users to make multiple requests in bulk.

 You can also provide a mandate setup link in your product that your merchants can copy and use wherever they like, for example in emails or on their website.
 You can find how to do this on this section.

 You can also let your users know about the ability to import existing mandates they may have already set up using the GoCardless dashboard or via another integration (if you’ve included support for importing existing mandates in your integration).

-In the event that there are problems with any payment, you should alert your users and help them understand the best thing for them to do to act on these problems — for example:
+In the event that there are problems with any payment, you should alert your users and help them understand the best thing for them to do to act on them:

-- You can highlight failed payments, clearly display the reason for the failure, ensure the invoices are not marked as paid and make it as easy as possible for your users to retry these payments
+- You should highlight failed payments, clearly display the reason for the failure, ensure the invoices are not marked as paid and make it as easy as possible for your users to retry these payments.

-- In our example, we’ve also given the option to resend a Direct Debit mandate request to customers whose payments have failed as a result of issues with a mandate
+- You should provide a way to resend a Direct Debit mandate request to customers whose payments have failed as a result of issues with a mandate.